bge-barcoding/bold-data-fun/scripts/sunburst-plot/README.md

 ### Optimization Tips
 - Remove unnecessary columns before processing
 - Use `--no-auto-formats` if you only need one format
-- For very large datasets, consider sampling or aggregation

 ## Troubleshooting